Ultimate Guide To WordPress RSS

 Tip #1 – WordPress Comment RSS Feeds

-You can access this by clicking on Comments RSS in your ‘Meta’ widget area …
+You can view this feed by clicking on Comments RSS in your ‘Meta’ section …

-All the comments posted on your site by visitors can be seen in the Comments RSS page …
+All the comments posted on your site by visitors can be seen in your Comments RSS page …

-RSS comments feed entries as seen using a Firefox web browser
+RSS comments feed content seen with a Firefox web browser

 Like post entries, your comments feed content will display differently depending on the web browser you use …

-Again, you can check the feed content by pasting the feed URL into an online feed reader …
+Again, you can check what the feed contains by pasting the feed URL into a feedreader …

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: